Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Introduction

 To address these gaps, we propose the Backscatter-Constrained Transmit Antenna Selection (BC-TAS) framework.
-This is the first per-subcarrier selection scheme designed to bridge the ``Illuminator's Gap'' by actively managing the RF conditions perceived by passive devices.
-By shifting the selection logic from a purely SNR-centric approach to a multi-objective sensing-aware heuristic, BC-TAS transforms the illuminator to act as a network-wide controller of both signal quality and incident energy stability.
+To the best of our knowledge, this is the first per-subcarrier selection scheme designed to bridge the ``Illuminator's Gap'' by actively managing the RF conditions perceived by passive devices.
+By shifting selection logic from an SNR-centric approach to a multi-objective sensing-aware heuristic, BC-TAS transforms the illuminator into a network-wide controller of both signal quality and incident energy stability.

-The central innovation of this work is the development of a unified cost function that embeds three interacting channel components—the legitimate link, tag-side incidence, and victim-link interference—into a per-subcarrier decision rule.
-Furthermore, we leverage the sparsity of MD-OFDM to achieve a dual-regulation effect: minimizing transmitter-side PAPR to ensure PA linearity while simultaneously minimizing the Backscatter Crest Factor (BCF) to ensure tag-side envelope stability.
-This dual-regulation ensures that the system remains compliant with strict spectral masks, such as those defined in the maturing IEEE 802.11 Ambient Power Communication (AMP) frameworks, even when operating in highly dispersive environments \cite{IEEE80211AMP_Update, IEEE80211bk_2025}.
+The central innovation is a unified cost function embedding three interacting channel components—the legitimate link, tag-side incidence, and victim interference—into a per-subcarrier decision rule.
+We leverage the sparsity of MD-OFDM to achieve a dual-regulation effect: minimizing transmitter-side PAPR for PA linearity while simultaneously minimizing the Backscatter Crest Factor (BCF) for tag-side envelope stability.
+This ensures compliance with strict spectral masks, such as the IEEE 802.11bp Ambient Power Communication (AMP) frameworks, even in highly dispersive environments \cite{IEEE80211AMP_Update}.